 Where Sig-AP() indicates a digital signature using the AP's private key analog to the AP's trusted public key.
 The form of signature depends on the type of public key used by the AP (RFC 3447 for RSA; FIPS 184-4 for DSA; and, ISO/IEC 14888-3 for ECDSA).
 The data to be signed is first hashed and the hash algorithm used with the appropriate digital signature algorithm shall be specific to the negotiated AKM.
 [13/1354r2][CID 4512][14/0824r2 CID 5029]

-[14/183r0]The Association Response frame shall be secured with KEK using the AEAD cipher mode as defined in 11.11.2.5 (AEAD cipher mode for FILS).
-The AAD used with the AEAD algorithm for the Association Response is constructed by concatenating the following data together in order.
+[14/183r0]The (Re)Association Response frame shall be secured with KEK using the AEAD cipher mode as defined in 11.11.2.5 (AEAD cipher mode for FILS).
+The AAD used with the AEAD algorithm for the (Re)Association Response is constructed by concatenating the following data together in order.

 The AP BSSID